radixdlt/scrypto-challenges/2-oracles/NeuRacle/README.md

 This won't just stay on crypto world, on real world too, different address, location, seller will provide different information.
 USA oil price will ofc different from Russia oil price.
 Pork from your locally will ofc different from the farm.

 Providers, sellers can also use NeuRacle service to feed their product's price data on-chain and sell NFT proof of owning the product on DeFi market when they **don't even need to know about their buyer**.
-The product can be any thing like real estate, gold, diamond, or even daily grocery,..
+The product can be anything like real estate, gold, diamond, or even daily grocery,..

 Off-chain identity can also do data aggregration and ensure some degree of decentralization (Eg: Flux, SurpraOracle).
 Therefore, user can buy that data and make a data feeding request on NeuRacle.